Fil/d3-geo-voronoi/README.md

 <a href="#geo-delaunay" name="geo-delaunay">#</a> d3.<b>geoDelaunay</b>([data])
  · [Source](https://github.com/Fil/d3-geo-voronoi/blob/master/src/delaunay.js)

-Creates a new *spherical* Voronoi layout. _data_ must be passed as an array of [lon, lat] coordinates.
+Creates a new *spherical* Delaunay layout. _data_ must be passed as an array of [lon, lat] coordinates.

 - delaunay.find(x,y,node): pass a starting node (_not_ a radius).